 Remember as you develop content in the future that the primary priority needs to be on the needs of the user.
 Creating material for a website is not about writing content that you appreciate or that helps you generate traffic or ad revenue, it is about meeting the needs of the customers and helping them find the information and insights they need.
 Select topics where your expertise will be appreciated by your audience and produce content that offers them a unique perspective.

-How can BrightEdge help brands with this or any update penalty?
+How can BrightEdge help brands with the Google Fred update or any update penalty?

 At BrightEdge, our platform design helps customers move confidently throughout the SEO field and navigate their brands to success.
 We recommend regularly tracking all your pages so that you can see any potential changes in page rankings as well as your Data Cube Score.
 These changes will all provide you with immediate clues about benefiting from, or being penalized by, an update.